ACHMartin/seastar_project/docs/source/introduction.rst

 3. To improve understanding of coastal, shelf and marginal ice zones contributions to the global climate system.

-SeaSTAR has been selected as an ESA Earth Explorer 11 candidate to proceed to phase 0 in competition with 3 other candidates.

 OSCAR is the airborne demonstrator of SeaSTAR and has been developed by MetaSensing under the framework of ESA contract *4000116401/16/NL/BJ*.